 If you can imagine how many injuries, birth defects, or disfigurement issues arise in our imperfect lives, there is a procedure that can help improve the problem, whatever it may be.
 These include:

-Surgeries for feet and hands.
-This surgery is available for people affected by any number of maladies, including tumors (cancerous and non-cancerous); webbed toes or fingers; extra fingers or toes.
+- Surgeries for feet and hands.
+This surgery is available for people affected by any number of maladies, including tumors (cancerous and non-cancerous) and webbed or extra toes or fingers.
 People also can receive treatment for carpal tunnel syndrome.

-Facial surgeries.
-These can be performed to correct facial defects such as cleft lip, breathing problems, or chronic infections, such as those that affect the sinuses, or even snoring.
+- Facial surgeries.
+These can be performed to correct facial defects such as cleft lip, breathing problems such as snoring, or chronic infections, such as those that affect the sinuses.

 How Will the Surgeon Evaluate My Case?